-We insist on the proximity with Nepalese organizations, so as not to make the mistake of carrying out a project with our Western vision without taking their opinion into account.
+We insist on the proximity with Nepalese organizations and local actors, in order to don’t make the mistake of carrying out a project with our Western vision without taking their opinion into account (see They support us).

-The first phase of the project in the fall of 2021 therefore made it possible to meet the local actors and our contacts there to reflect, with them, on an action plan that suits everyone.
+The first phase of the project in the fall of 2021 therefore made it possible to meet the local actors and our contacts there to reflect, with them, on an action plan that suits everyone (see 2021 – Project launch).